rifnyrachman/Leeds-Assignment-1-Rifny-Rachman/README.md

 ### Choosing Features
 Below is the function of each feature:
-* Status: to show updated living agents' store, positions, as well as statistics summary
+* _Status_: to show updated living agents' store, positions, as well as statistics summary
-* Shuffle status: to shuffle current living agents' representation
+* _Shuffle status_: to shuffle current living agents' representation
-* Distance: to show current distance between 2 agents
+* _Distance_: to show the current distance between 2 agents
-* Communicaation test: to call another agent from a certain agent.
+* _Communication test_: to call another agent from a certain agent.
 This makes sure interaction between agents
-* Run model: to apply iterated behaviour to the agents.
-This includes move the agents, eat from environment, and share store with neighbour.
+* _Run model_: to apply iterated behaviour to the agents.
+This includes moving the agents, eating from environment, and sharing the store with neighbours.
 Along with the iteration, there will be a pop up animation to illustrate the agents movements.

-*Note: Several behaviours have been modified, such us: agents movement is nimbler when they have more store, agents get sick (throw up all store) when they eat more than certain value, and agents steal from their neighbour when their store is getting low.
+**Note**: Several behaviours have been modified, such as agents' movement is nimbler when they have more stores, agents get sick (throw up all stores) when they eat more than a certain value, and agents steal from their neighbours when their store is getting low.
-* Add a wolf: to add a predator agent that eat some closest agents.
+* Add a wolf: to add a predator agent that eats some closest agents.

-*Note: Click multiple times to add more wolves
+**Note**: Click multiple times to add more wolves
 * Breed agents: to add new agents
-* 3D Visualisation: to show the latest agents status in the 3D Graphical representation
+* 3D Visualisation: to show the latest agents' status in the 3D Graphical representation

 ### Limitation
-While most of features allow re-run to get the most updated representation, only the animation feature from "Run model" could not be re-run.
+While most of the features allow re-run to get the most updated representation, only the animation feature from "Run model" could not be re-run.

 ## Further Documents
 ### Program Documentation
-A documentation file while running this program is given in the documentation.pdf.
-This file could be a further guidance like user manual and a validation of the model.
+A documentation file while running this program is given in the `documentation.pdf`.
+This file could be further guidance like user manual and validation of the model.
 ### License
-A license file is provided as a guideline for programmer fellows who are willing to use codes in this program.
+The `LICENSE.md` file is provided as a guideline for programmer fellows who are willing to use codes in this program.